 Other ways to get involved

-TABLE, Inc. is a Carrboro non-profit organization that helps children and families who could use a few extra food items over the weekends.
-Children who attend elementary school in Chapel Hill or Carrboro are invited to participate in TABLE’s Weekend Meal Backpack Program.
+TABLE, Inc. is a Carrboro-based non-profit organization that assists low-income children and their families who may face food insecurity.
+Children who attend elementary school in Chapel Hill-Carrboro City School District are invited to participate in TABLE’s Weekend Meal Backpack Program.

 The Jackson Center is a hub of creative action dedicated to preserving the future of historically Black neighborhoods in Chapel Hill, NC.
-Located in the heart of the Northside community, Jackson Center staff work in collaboration with Northside neighbors and friends to respect and serve histories that create new histories out of Emancipation, Reconstruction, Jim Crow, the civil rights struggle, and desegregation.
+Located in the heart of the Northside community, The Jackson Center staff works in collaboration with Northside neighbors and friends to respect and serve histories that create new stories out of Emancipation, Reconstruction, Jim Crow, the civil rights struggle, and desegregation.

-Every year there is a block party held at Hargraves Community Center called Neighborhood Night Out that is kicked off with a neighborhood walk.
-Students, permanent residents, university officials, and other members of the town walk together to welcome new and returning students while providing useful information about what it means to be a good neighbor.
-The event seeks to bridge the gaps between our communities’ diverse subcultures.
+Every year, the Good Neighbor Initiative organizes a block party at Hargraves Community Center called Neighborhood Night Out that kicks off with a neighborhood walk.
+Students, permanent residents, university officials, and other members of the town walk together to welcome new and returning students while providing pertinent information about what it means to be a good neighbor.
+The event seeks to bridge the gaps between our communities’ diverse subcultures, uniting students and permanent residents of Chapel Hill.